Is a DUI a Felony in California? Learn the Law on DUI in the State

 If you are facing Misdemeanor DUI conviction charges, it is critical to secure the services of DUI lawyers as soon as possible.
 The DUI penalties are usually severe and could have far-reaching consequences.

 By working with an experienced criminal defense team, you will get the advice you need to avoid being convicted of felony DUI, avoid going to DUI school or minimize the consequences of the offense.

-The Law Office of Christopher Chaney has the experience, skill, and resources to help you avoid the severe penalties of a DUI conviction.
+The Law Offices of Christopher Chaney have the experience, skill, and resources to help you avoid the severe penalties of a DUI conviction.
+Whether you are facing multiple DUI convictions or a misdemeanor first-offense DUI, our criminal defense lawyers can help you navigate through your worries.
 Contact us today, and we may be able to help you get a favorable outcome.

 When DUI is a Felony in California?